rylincoln/developer.fulcrumapp.com/_data-event-examples/alert-non-geotagged-photos.md

   - qa/qc
 ---

 This example loops through all the fields in the app and adds an [add-photo](/data-events/intro/#media-events) event to look for location metadata.
-If `latitude` and `longitude` are missing or are set to 0, it will alert the user to enable geotagging on their device.
+If `latitude` and `longitude` are missing, it will alert the user to enable geotagging on their device and prevent the photo from being attached to the record.

 ```js
 function validateGeotags(event) {